Fees and Deposit Limits7.8 /10

 One of the main selling points of an automated investment service is the ease at which they provide wealth management services, even to the average Joe.
 In this regard, Wealthfront is at the top of the heap.

 Opening an account and getting started with Wealthfront is quick and easy.
 You simply answer a few questions regarding your finances, and then provide some personal allocations if so desired.
-From that point on, all of the management of the portfolio is created, including rebalancing, reinvestment and tax loss harvesting is entirely handled by Wealthfront.
+From that point on, all of the management of the portfolio created, including rebalancing, reinvestment and tax loss harvesting is entirely handled by the Robo Advisor.

-It is in this regard that we declare Wealthfront to be one of the simplest and easiest to use, though not as flexible as some may want it to be.
+It is in this regard that we declare Wealthfront to be one of the simplest and easiest to use, though not as flexible as we want it to be.

-Similar to the vast majority of Robo Advisors, Wealthfront will generally allocate your money between a selection of stocks and bond ETFs.
+Similar to the vast majority of Robo Advisors, Wealthfront will generally allocate your money between selections of stocks and bond ETFs.
 While this is fairly standard, the service’s provision for both account types and features is nothing short of exceptional.

 The Wealthfront Robo Advisor offers both individual and joint taxable accounts, as well as trusts and traditional, Roth, SEP and rollover IRAs.
 That is arguably the most diverse selection of account types to be found anywhere.
 We find Wealthfront’s range of account features to be equally impressive.

-Every portfolio managed by Wealthfront benefits from automated rebalancing and reinvestment to maintain profit potential, and they are also all subject to tax loss harvesting services to further improve the efficiency of investments.
+Every portfolio managed by Wealthfront benefits from automated rebalancing and reinvestment to maintain profit potential, and they are also all subject to tax loss harvesting to further improve the efficiency of investments.
+If your account balance is over $100,000 Wealthfront will activate the Risk Parity feature.

-The provision for tax loss harvesting is a huge plus, but Wealthfront goes one step further by offering Direct Indexing to accounts worth more than $100,000.
-Direct Indexing is an even more focused and optimized version of tax loss harvesting.
-It involves the purchasing of individual securities rather than a single ETF or index fund.
+The provision for tax loss harvesting is a huge plus, but Wealthfront goes one step further by offering Direct Indexing to accounts worth more than $100,000 and Advanced Indexing for accounts over $500,000.
+Direct Indexing is a more focused and optimized version of tax loss harvesting.
+It focuses on harvesting losses on individual stocks in an index, not just the index itself.
 This can make a huge difference to the value of any portfolio.
+Advanced Indexing simply weighs the stocks in your portfolio more intelligently.

-New for 2017 is the 529 college savings plan.
+The 529 college savings plan was first offered in 2017.
 This service makes it easier for doting parents to open and manage a college savings account for a 0.43% to 0.46% fee, which will vary on the investment expense ratio.
 The first $10,000 will be managed for free as well.

 Suitability for Different Investment Budgets

-With a minimum investment amount of $500, Wealthfront is an excellent Robo Advisor that is perfect for any type of budget.
-Unlike many of their competitors, Wealthfront provide a full range of account features – including tax loss harvesting – to all accounts regardless of the account balance, making it even more attractive to those with lower budgets.
+With a low minimum deposit amount of $500, Wealthfront is an excellent Robo Advisor that is perfect for any type of budget.
+Unlike many of their competitors, Wealthfront provides a full range of account features – including tax loss harvesting – to all accounts regardless of the account balance, making it even more attractive to those with lower budgets.

 The very reasonable 0.25% advisory fee will also please investors of varying budgets.
-While wealthier investors may complain about the lack of reduction in fees for larger accounts, they can benefit from Direct Indexing if their portfolio is worth more than $100,000.
-Add to that the fact that Wealthfront will manage your first $10,000 (or $15,000) investment for free, and it is easy to see why this Robo Advisor is an interesting proposition for all types of investors.
+While wealthier investors may complain about the lack of discounted fees for larger accounts, they can benefit from Direct Indexing if their portfolio is worth more than $100,000.

 Since its inception in 2008, Wealthfront has grown to be the second largest Robo Advisor in the world.
 As long as you meet the low account minimum of just $500, you can select from one of the most diverse collections of account types in a Robo Advisor, aside from a plethora of outstanding wealth management features.

-This includes automated rebalancing, automatic reinvestment, and tax loss harvesting (if it is relevant to the account).
+This includes Passive Plus and Risk Parity that combines automated rebalancing, automatic reinvestment, and daily tax loss harvesting (if it is relevant to the account).
 Wealthfront makes their service even more impressive by offering their unique Direct Indexing feature to accounts worth over $100,000, making a potentially huge difference to the profit potential of any portfolio.